Distance: 18 miles out and back

 Adding miles: There’s a short spur off this route that adds a nice couple of miles.
 On the ride out, at the intersection of Lunt and Nelson Bar Rds, go L instead of R (or, if you’re returning, go straight instead of L) and ride to the dead end, then return.
 The road surface is a little rough.

-The Table Mountain ride is a few miles down 70 to the west.
+You intersect the Table Mountain loop a few miles down 70 to the west.

 Afterthoughts: You can resupply at the Concow Store, aka the Dome Store, at the intersection of Hwy 70 and Concow Rd.